-When you wake-up in the morning, do you have that dry-mouth feeling?
+Do you have dry mouth in the morning?
 You know, that one that makes you feel like you had cotton in your mouth the whole night?
 This is something almost everybody has at some point – and it’s perfectly normal.

-We all need saliva to moisten and cleanse our mouths and digest food.
+We all need saliva to moisten, cleanse our mouths, and digest food.
 Saliva also prevents infection by controlling bacteria and fungi in the mouth.
 When you don’t make enough saliva, your mouth gets dry and uncomfortable.
 This causes your mouth’s bacterial level to rise, which increases your chances of getting gingivitis, gum disease, tooth decay, and mouth infections.

 Some causes of dry mouth can include:

-• Breathing with your mouth open a lot can also contribute to the problem.
+- Breathing with your mouth open can also contribute to the problem.

-If you suffer from a mild version of dry mouth, there are some simple things that you can do to help minimize your symptoms and discomfort:
+If you suffer from a mild version of dry mouth and throat, here are some dry mouth remedies that can help minimize your symptoms and discomfort:

-• Avoid over-the-counter antihistamines and decongestants.
-These can worsen your dry mouth.
+- Avoid over-the-counter antihistamines and decongestants.
+These things can worsen your dry mouth and throat.

 As always, you should be visiting your dentist every six months, and if you experience any dry mouth symptoms, you should let him/her know during your next visit.
 It might be nothing to worry about, and only a small discomfort in the morning.
 Then again, it could be a symptom of something worse.
 Only your dentist will know for sure.